gbzhang6/Music_Festival_Manager/MusicFestivalManager/README.md

   3. I should be able to see all the artists
   BONUS 1: I should be able to make an announcement to all users, i.e. weather announcement

+  Performance/Artist/Stage/Bookings
+  1. Artist has a name and description
+  2. Stage has a name and location
+  3. Performance needs a time and duration(start time and end time), an artist, and a stage
+  4. Booking needs to be able to join the user schedule with the performance, booking needs to prevent user from scheduling a booking if there is an overlap in performance time.
+Also it should show which performance is overlapping with so they can choose which performance to see.
+  5. schedule is a collection of all the booking